 One is completely reasonable, and the other takes it to the next level.

 See, there's a point (in my opinion) when extreme frugality just gets a bit out of hand.
-I completely get trying to make the most out of every penny but some things just seem to sacrifice too much for too little gain.
+I completely get trying to make the most out of every penny (a penny saved is a penny earned) but some things just seem to sacrifice too much for too little gain.

 In order to see how far people would take it, I scoured the web for the most extreme frugality tips I could find.
 Some of the things I found were pretty surprising (and even possibly dangerous).

 Oh, and I'm not just here to hate on these extreme ways to save money, I just think there's a better solution than pinching your pennies until they snap.
 I'll talk about that more at the end of this post.

 Extreme frugality is exactly what it sounds like.
 Instead of sticking to the usual money-saving tips like everyone else, extremely frugal people find ways to save money that most people would never even consider.